o3de/o3de.org/content/docs/user-guide/components/reference/gradient-modifiers/threshold-gradient-modifier.md

 description: Use the Threshold Gradient Modifier component to convert a gradient's values to either `0` or `1` based on a threshold in Open 3D Engine (O3DE).
 ---

-The **Threshold Gradient Modifier** component evaluates an incoming gradient to only two values, `0` and `1`.
-Gradient values above the threshold evaluate to `1`, gradient values below the threshold evaluate to `0`.
+The **Threshold Gradient Modifier** component applies a threshold value to an input gradient to generate an output gradient that has only two values.
+Input gradient values above the threshold are set to 1 and input values at or below the threshold are set to 0.

 ## Provider